buckldav/fastapi-k8s/README.md

 sh build.sh
 ```

-## Kubernetes
+## Deploy to Kubernetes Cluster

-Run a cluster somewhere and connect to it (with `KUBECONFIG` env var or something).
-Options for beginners:
+Run a cluster somewhere and [connect to it](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/) (with `KUBECONFIG` env var or something).
+Local cluster options for beginners:

 - Docker Desktop has a built in [Kubernetes integration that you can enable](https://docs.docker.com/desktop/kubernetes/).
+If enabled, your `kubectl` will automatically be connected locally.
 - Run [minikube](https://minikube.sigs.k8s.io/docs/start/) locally.

 ```bash